Guide To US Expat Taxes (2021)

 The easiest states for US citizens abroad are those which do not have income tax.
 This includes Florida, Nevada, Texas, and Washington, among others.

 Some other states have a neutral stance towards expats.
 These states will generally stop considering you a tax resident after you have been gone for a certain period.
 A few of these states may also ask you to file paperwork proving your new residency.
 Fortunately, in most neutral states you are unlikely to face many hurdles.

 The most difficult and aggressive states are California, South Carolina, New Mexico, and Virginia.
 Issues have also been reported with Massachusetts, Maryland, and North Carolina.
-These states are also sometimes called “sticky” states.

 It is important to be aware of your state requirements.
 If you stop filing and then return to live in the state, the state may notice the gap in your filings.
 If you cannot prove that you were a resident somewhere else during those years, they may ask you to file and pay taxes for those missing years.

-2020 Expat tax filing dates
+2021 Expat tax filing dates

-Preparing your US expat taxes
+Filing your US taxes from abroad